 Alternative Option: Update Posts and Pages with WP STAGING

-To do so just click on the update button and select the tables
+To do so, click on the WP STAGING update button and select the tables

-Exclude and unselect all other tables and directories except the folders that contain your new images if there are any!
+Exclude and unselect all other tables and folders except the folders that contain your new images, if there are any!

 Attention: Updating means that ALL posts and pages on the staging site will be overwritten with data from the live site!

 These tables will be copied over to the staging site.
-If you have posts on the staging site that you do not have on the production site you should create them first on the live site to prevent these tables from being overwritten.
+If there are posts on the staging site that you do not have on the production site, you should create them on the live site to prevent these tables from being overwritten.

 My advice for the future is to create content either on the staging site or to update the staging site more often.
-Then you make sure that both sites are not running much out of sync.
+Then you ensure that both sites are not running much out of sync.